earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

   * [Setting Up a High-Availability RKE Kubernetes Cluster](https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher)
   * [Setting Up a High-Availability RKE2 Kubernetes Cluster for Rancher](https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke2-for-rancher)

 The above-listed procedures involve creating a configuration file and then running a script that uses RKE to provision each node.
 Alternatively, you can use an existing HA cluster and apply Helm charts to install Rancher on top of Kubernetes.
 In summary, setting up Rancher is straightforward.

-Regardless of the method selected, once you've installed Rancher, you’ll see the login screen:
+Regardless of the method selected, once you've installed Rancher, you'll see the login screen:

 ![Rancher login](https://i.imgur.com/XRqZQuO.png)